-We depend upon an adequate supply of electricity and certain chemicals for the delivery of our water.
-An interruption in the supply of these inputs or increases in their prices could adversely affect our results of operations.
+Dependency upon adequate supply of electricity and certain chemicals could adversely affect our results of operations.

-We rely on purchased electrical power in order to operate the wells and pumps which are needed to supply water to our customers.
-We have back-up power generators to operate a number of our wells and pumps in emergencies, but an extended interruption in power supply could impact our ability to continue to supply water.
-In the past, California has been subjected to rolling power blackouts due to insufficient power supplies.
-We can give no assurance that we will not be subject to power blackouts in the future.
-In addition, we require sufficient supplies of cretain chemicals in order to treat the water which we supply.
-There are multiple suppliers of these chemicals, but if we were to suffer an interruption of supply we might not be able to adequately treat our water.
+Purchased electrical power is required to operate the wells and pumps needed to supply water to our customers.
+Although there are back-up power generators to operate a number of wells and pumps in emergencies, an extended interruption in power could impact the ability to supply water.
+In the past, California has been subject to rolling power blackouts due to insufficient power supplies.
+There is no assurance we will not be subject to power blackouts in the future.
+Additionally, we require sufficient amounts of certain chemicals in order to treat the water we supply.
+There are multiple sources for these chemicals but an extended interruption of supply could adversely affect our ability to adequately treat our water.

-Purchased power expense represents electricity purchased to operate the wells and pumps.
 Purchased power is a significant operating expense.
-During 2008 and 2007, purchased power expense represented 7.4% of our total operating costs.
-These costs, which are beyond our control, can and do increase unpredictably.
-These costs can also increase in substantial amounts, as occurred in California during 2001 when rates we paid for electricity increased 48%.
-Cash flows between rate filings may be adversely affected until the commission authorizes a rate change.
-We track the expense differences caused by the rate change as part of our MCBA.
-Cost of chemicals used in the delivery of water is not an element of the MCBA and therefore any variances in quantity or cost could impact our results of operations.
+During 2009 and 2008, purchased power expense represented 7.2% and 7.4% of our total operating costs.
+These costs are beyond our control and can change unpredictably and substantially as occurred in California during 2001 when rates paid for electricity increased 48%.
+As with purchased water, purchased power costs are included in the MCBA.
+Cash flows between rate filings may be adversely affected until the commission authorizes a rate change but earnings will be minimally impacted.
+Cost of chemicals used in the delivery of water is not an element of the MCBA and therefore variances in quantity or cost could impact the results of operations.